 Eliminate nail and screw holes by making simple biscuit joints

 You might also like: TBD

 The Family Handyman editor, Ken Collier, explains the basics of using a biscuit joiner—a great tool for building cabinets, bookshelves and other woodworking projects.

 It’s easy to fall in love with biscuit joints—they’re so fast and easy.
 At least they are when you get the hang of them.
 If you’re new to biscuit joinery, you can learn here how to do the four basic woodworking joints.
 Even if you already own a biscuit joiner (or plate joiner—same animal), I’m sure you’ll pick up a tip or two.
-Either way, be sure to check out these biscuit joint articles and projects.

 If you want to get started using biscuits (or “plates,” as they’re sometimes called), you can pick up an entry-level machine for about $100.
 Five minutes of fooling around with the machine or a little time with our online videos and you’ll have the basic idea: Use the machine to cut slots in both parts, and then add glue to each, insert a biscuit, clamp to hold, and you’re done.
 Your tool manual will show how to adjust the tool.